 Open-source video editor with a friendly interface aimed at beginners.

 OpenShot is shaped for beginner free video editing.
-Its biggest strength: friendly drag-and-drop timeline.
 Less capable than Shotcut, but the UI doesn't punish you for being new

 Yes.
 OpenShot is genuinely free — no paywall lurking after a few episodes.